priyaroopa63/k8s-practical-usecases/karpenter-setup/readme.md

 ---

+based on this only yml files needs to create.

 ## Step 13 — Create EC2NodeClass

 The EC2NodeClass defines AWS-specific settings: which subnets to use, which security groups, which AMI family, and which instance profile.